Mason City Claydiggers: History

 In their first season of play in the Central Association, the Mason City Claydiggers ended with a record of 58–63, finishing in fourth place in the regular season standings, playing the season under manager Harry Bay.
 The 1915 league standings were led by the first place Burlington Pathfinders (81–38), followed by the Muscatine Muskies (63–57), Keokuk Indians (51–52), Mason City Claydiggers (58–63), Cedar Rapids Rabbits (54–62), Marshalltown Ansons (46–67), Waterloo Jays (52–74) and Clinton Pilots (13–69).
-Mason City finished 24.0 games behind the 1st place Burlington team.
+Mason City finished 24.0 games behind the first place Burlington team.

 The Mason City Claydiggers finished in sixth place in the eight–team Central Association in 1916.
 Mason City had a record of 50–73 under returning manager Harry Bay, finishing 26.5 games behind the first place Marshalltown Ansons.

 The 1917 season was the final one for the early Central Association.
 The league folded after the 1917 season and reformed in 1947.
 The 1917 Claydiggers finished with a 54–38 record, placing second in the Central Association, playing the season under manager Dan O'Leary.
 Mason City finished 7.0 games behind the first place Marshalltown Ansons.
 The league received permission and ceased play on August 7, 1917.
 The league did not return to play in 1918.

 Mason City was without minor league baseball until 1994.
 The Mason City Bats played as members of the Independent level four–team Great Central League.
 The Bats finished with a record of 19–41, placing fourth in the standings in the league's only season of play.

-Ballpark
+The ballpark

 Mason City teams played home minor league games at Hanford Park.
-After the Claydiggers folded, the grandstands were disassembled, and the lumber used at the local fairgrounds.
-Hanford Park was located at the southwest corner of Pierce Avenue & Highway 106, in Mason City.
+After the Claydiggers folded, the grandstands were disassembled, and the lumber was used for projects at the local fairgrounds.
+Hanford Park was located at the southwest corner of Pierce Avenue & Highway 106 in Mason City.